matheuscscp/gke-metadata-server/README.md

 your security requirements and the risks of sharing identities between workloads in your cluster.*

-### eBPF magic 🐝
+### Routing Modes

-***Attention:*** The emulator Pod installs an eBPF hook in the kernel of the Node it runs on.
-This hook modifies the input to `connect()` syscalls to target the emulator address when the original destination is `169.254.169.254:80`.
-This is the address hard-coded inside the Google libraries for fetching the temporary tokens for apps.
+The Google libraries attempt to retrieve tokens from the hard-coded endpoint `169.254.169.254:80`.
+In order to make this work, the emulator must intercept the traffic from the client Pods to this endpoint.
+To solve this problem, the emulator supports two routing modes: `eBPF` and `Loopback`.
+See details of each mode below.
+In both modes the *unencrypted* communication between the emulator Pod and a client Pod never leaves the Node where they are both running on.
+This is exactly how the native GKE implementation works.

-This is how traffic from the client Pods reaches the emulator, and is also how we ensure the *unencrypted* communication between the emulator and a client Pod to never leave the Node they are both running on.
-In other words, an emulator Pod only serves a client Pod if they are both running on the same Node.
-GKE has this same guarantee.
+The annotation or label `node.gke-metadata-server.matheuscscp.io/routingMode` can be added to a Node in order to configure the routing mode of the emulator in that particular Node.
+The default is `eBPF`.

 If you are using similar tools or workload identity features of managed Kubernetes services from other clouds, *this configuration may have a direct conflict with other